 - Place: focus on social, cultural, or community development

 Application and Nomination Submission Guidelines

-- Application and nominations materials submitted for the 2018 awards are due April 1, 2018 and should be submitted via email to Rebecca Robinson at email@example.com
+- • Application and nominations materials submitted for the 2019 awards are due October 10, 2019 and should be submitted via email to email@example.com

 Key Questions for Award Submissions: The following are the sorts of questions that can help uncover thoughts and approaches to choosing and writing a submission that will capture and reward reader interest.